opener-project/opinion_annotations_news/README.md

 EN/sundaymirror/EN-Cameron-Europe-08cd53b2419657b32aa97483692f9506a9782a17.kaf

 #Guidelines
-The file x contains the guidelines for the annoation of opinions in sentences from news articles
+The file x contains the guidelines for the annoation of opinions in sentences from news articles.
+They are used for the annotation of all languages.